polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ## Future Directions and Related Material
 - **Asset-class default caps at registration.** Add an "asset class" field to the asset registry (stablecoin, ETH-LST, long-tail, etc.) with a per-class default cap so new assets get a starting cap until governance sets one.
-- **Per-asset capacity reservation.** If large transfers of a specific asset are regularly starved by smaller ones, governance could enable reservation for that asset, so held transfers count as used and go through within 24 hours (see "Held transfers do not reserve capacity" for the trade-off).
+- **Per-asset capacity reservation.** If large transfers of a specific asset are regularly starved by smaller ones, reservation could be added for that asset, so held transfers count as used and go through within 24 hours (see "Rate-filling mechanisms" for the trade-off).
+This is a Gateway upgrade, not a setting: the Gateway would need to record held messages and their amounts, plus a per-asset flag.
+The per-message record already needed for delaying transfers larger than the cap could be reused.
 - **Per-asset limited netting.** If an asset's two-way volume grows enough that its gross cap fills up on legitimate traffic, governance could enable netting for that asset.
 The counter would never go below zero and credit from the other direction would be capped at the cap, so the worst case is 2× the cap.
 - **Companion RFC:** the [Snowbridge Emergency Pause Pallet RFC](./0166-snowbridge-emergency-pause-pallet.md) (PR #166) specifies the reactive layer that this preventive layer composes with.